Is your home fit to live in?

 unsanitary toilets, bathrooms or kitchens

-The rule that a rented home is fit to live applies to most tenancies regardless of when they started.
+The rule that a rented home must be fit to live in applies to most tenancies no matter when they started.

 This includes if you rent from: